Mykola Shchors

-Mykola Oleksandrovych Shchors (Мико́ла Олекса́ндрович Щорс; – 30 August 1919) was a Ukrainian communist.
-He served as Red Army commander, member of the Russian Communist Party, renowned for his personal courage during the Russian Civil War and was sometimes called the Ukrainian Chapayev.
-In 1918–1919 he fought against the newly established Ukrainian government of the Ukrainian People's Republic.
-Later he commanded the Bohunsky regiment, brigade, 1st Soviet Ukrainian division and 44th rifle division against the head of the Ukrainian People's Republic Symon Petliura and his Polish allies.
+Mykola Oleksandrovych Shchors (Мико́ла Олекса́ндрович Щорс; – 30 August 1919) was a member of the Russian Communist Party and a participant in the Russian Civil War, serving as Red Army commander.
+In 1918–1919 he fought against the newly established Ukrainian People's Republic.
+Later he commanded the Bohunsky regiment, brigade, 1st Soviet Ukrainian division and 44th Rifle Division against the Ukrainian People's Republic and their Polish allies.
 Shchors was killed following the evacuation of Kyiv in 1919.
+After being ignored for more than a decade, Shchors became celebrated as a hero in the Soviet Union following the mid-1930s.

 Early life

 Mykola Shchors was born in the village of Snovsk of Gorodnya uyezd (Chernigov Governorate) into a family of kulaks.
 His father, Oleksandr Mykolayovich, was a locomotive engineer, according to the official Soviet historiography.
-Mykolayovich arrived from a town of Stowbtsy (Minsk Governorate) "in search of better life" where he was able to build a house, which was converted into a memorial museum in August 1939.
+He came from a town of Stowbtsy (Minsk Governorate) "in search of better life" to Snovsk where he was able to build a house.

 Mykola Shchors was the family's oldest child.
 His siblings were Konstantin (1896–1979), Akulina (1898–1937), Yekaterina (1900–1984), and Olga (1900–1985).

 In 1905 Mykola enrolled in a parish church school.
 In 1906 Mykola's mother died giving a birth to another child.
 About six months after the death of his wife, Mykola's father remarried, this time to Maria Konstantinovna Podbelo.
 Aleksandr and Maria had five more children: Grigori, Zinaida, Boris, Raisa, and Lidia.
 In 1909 Mykola Shchors graduated from his church school.

 World War I

-In 1910 Shchors enrolled in a military medical college (uchilishche) in Kyiv, which was established in 1833.
+In 1910 Shchors enrolled in a military medical college (uchilishche) in Kyiv, which had been established in 1833.
 The school was typically attended by the children of retired soldiers.
 Among its graduates were Ivan Ohienko, Ostap Vyshnya, and Mykhailo Donets.
-The state scholarship allowed a free enrollment that had to be repaid by army service.
+The state scholarship provided free enrollment which had to be repaid by army service.

 Shchors graduated from the school in 1914 and, upon receiving the rank of a junior physician assistant, was transferred to the Vilna Military District.
-In September 1914, when the Russian Empire was drawn into World War I, Shchors went to the front lines as part of the 3rd Light Artillery Division near Vilnius, where he served as a medical assistant and was wounded in battle.
+In September 1914, when the Russian Empire entered World War I, Shchors went to the front lines as part of the 3rd Light Artillery Division near Vilnius, where he served as a medical assistant and was wounded in battle.

-Upon recovery in 1916, Shchors enrolled in the accelerated four-month program at Vilnius Military School that had been evacuated to Poltava in 1915.
-The school was preparing Under officers and praporshchiks who specialized in tactics, navigation, and trench warfare.
+Upon recovery in 1916, Shchors enrolled in the accelerated four-month program at Vilnius Military School, which had been evacuated to Poltava in 1915.
+The school was preparing Under officers and praporshchiks and specialized in tactics, navigation, and trench warfare.
 Upon graduation in May 1916 Shchors was sent as a praporshchik to a reserve regiment in Simbirsk.
 In September he transferred to the 335th Anapa Regiment of the 84th Infantry Division (South-Western Front).
 For his courage and tactical knowledge, Shchors was promoted to a rank of junior lieutenant (podporuchik).
-However, the trench warfare left a mark on his health when he was diagnosed with tuberculosis and once again sent to the rear.
+However, the trench warfare affected his health and he was diagnosed with tuberculosis and once again sent to the rear.